 - Develop a back-up plan in case you don’t get your preferred position.

-- Don’t forget further information and support can be found on Deanery websites, the MMC and National Medical Careers website.
+- Don’t forget further information and support can be found on the Health Careers website.